 In order to achieve a high score in this domain, you must show that you understand the complexities of the issue.
 The main way to do this is to discuss the pros as well as the cons of the perspectives you disagree with.

-For instance, if you agree with Perspective Two in the above prompt (machines make us more efficient and that’s good), when you discuss Perspective One you should provide a brief instance of that perspective being "sort of" true before moving on to show how it is not as true as Perspective Two.
+For instance, if you agree with Perspective Two in the above prompt (machines make us more efficient and that's good), if you compare it to Perspective One, you should provide a brief instance of that perspective being "sort of" true before moving on to show how it is not as true as Perspective Two.
 Learn how to juggle both sides of a perspective in our article on how to write an ACT essay step-by-step.